 68- Lyndhurst Animal Hosp Inc – Declaw/spay is $237 and Declaw is $139 and they say they do around 3 a week.

-69- Elizabeth Veterinary Clinic – Employee says they, “do them (declaws) often” and say their vet has been in practice almost 30 yrs.
+69- Elizabeth Veterinary Clinic – Employee says they, “do them often” and say their vet has been in practice almost 30 yrs.
 Said that it might be illegal to declaw a cat in New Jersey soon.
 Another employee said declaw is $194 and it varies on how many they do.
-Cat owner asked how they do the declaws is it bad for their cat and they put Dr Tucker on the phone.
+Researcher asked how they do the declaws and is it bad for a cat and they put Dr Tucker on the phone.
 Cat owner asked if she is skilled at doing declaws and she laughed and said yes.
-Dr Tucker talked about removing the growth plate and not removing it and said if it’s not removed then bone spurs can grow.
+Dr Tucker talked about removing the “growth plate” and said if it’s not removed then bone spurs can grow.
 She said she uses the “disarticulation” method.

 70- Bergenline Animal Hospital – They do declaw but say, “not that often, but often enough.”
 Employees said that both their vets are very good, cats will be fine & that their cat had been declawed.
 They charge $600 for a declaw and $770 for a declaw/spay.
 Asked another employee for the price of a declaw.
 Employee asked if you just want the front or all four?
 Cat owner said what do you recommend.
 Employee said, “most people just do the front unless you have leather furniture.”
 Cat owner said yes they have leather furniture.
 Employee gave the price for a 4 paw declaw (not laser) $780 and said they would do it as long as blood work was ok.
 Said that both their vets are skilled at declaws but they aren’t doing them as often because people aren’t asking for declaws as much.